Enjoy some open-air adventures at East Fortune.

 Comet

-Work on the de Havilland Comet includes re-sealing the wings, painting them to help keep out the moisture and enable easier surface cleaning, addressing corrosion on the undercarriages and fitting new anti-bird nets.
-In parallel, a programme of internal repairs is underway, addressing issues like degrading rubber seat straps, detached insulation and fibre glass seat panels which have cracked over time.
+So far, work on the de Havilland Comet has included re-sealing the wings and assessing the feasibility of painting them to help keep out the moisture and enable easier surface cleaning.
+We addressed corrosion on the undercarriages and fitted new anti-bird nets.
+In parallel, a programme of internal repairs is underway, addressing issues like degrading rubber seat straps and replacing missing and damaged cabin labelling.
+We have also replaced seat fairings which have cracked over time.

 Accessibility